montagejs/collections/README.md

 ### Map Changes

-*Note: map change observers are very different than Version 1 map change listeners.*
+*Note: map change observers are very different than version 1 map change listeners.*

 Many collections represent a mapping from keys to values, irrespective of order.